Notes on the Geography of Portugal: Lisbon/Belém

 At the top, Glory stands a full 23 feet high and holds laurels over Valor and Genius.
 The inscription reads: VIRTUTIBUS MAIORUM UT SIT OMNIBUS DOCUMENTO.
 P.P.D."
 Depending on how you like your Latin, it may mean "To the virtues of the greater ones (i.e. our ancestors) who taught us everything."
 P.P.D. is a standard abbreviation for Pecuinia Posuit Dedicavit, or "paid for at public expense."

 In the middle of the square, a giant equestrian statue of José I was erected in 1775; the cast bronze weighed in at 80,000 pounds.
-At the base is a stone elephant, symbolic of Portugal's eastern empire, even though that empire had shrunk drastically.
+At the base is a stone elephant, symbolic of Portugal's eastern empire, even though that empire by then had shrunk drastically.

 On the other side of the triumphal arch, the Rua Augusta is the main axis of the street grid that was laid out in the aftermath of the earthquake.